jonathan-pap/ML_Pipeline/README.md

   - Insert Dataframes as Table
   - Update DB

+ Examples of:
- Example of SQL queary pull and convert to Pandas DF.
+  - SQL query pull and convert to Pandas DF.

- Example of Pandas to SQL Table.
+  - Pandas DF to SQL Table.
+  - Checksum, for detecting errors

 :diamond_shape_with_a_dot_inside: [**More on Data SQL & Python**](https://www.youtube.com/watch?v=1NB1iVj5i0I)